davionclark/PuzzleMax/README.md

 ## Installation

 Download all the provided files and and place them into a folder.
 While in Android Studio, press file -> open, and then navigate to the folder you placed the files into.
 Once successfully opened, go to tools -> AVD manager -> Create Virtual Device -> Pixel 2 -> Nougat.
 Finally, select a name for your virtual device and hit the finish button.
 Once done, you can press shift + F10 to run the program.

+## Support

+If you need assistance, please contact me at davionclark@yahoo.com.